 There are several key characteristics that define any vulcanized o-ring:

-- Skive Cut (additional charge) – 45 degree angle cut, also called a bevel cut.
+Cut Angle: Butt Cut (default) is a 90 degree cut where the cord is cut straight from top to bottom.
+Bevel Cut (additional charge) is a 45 degree angle cut, also called a skive cut.
 This cut is used in order to have more of the material’s surface area in contact at the joint to make it stronger.

 How to Calculate Cut Length